 Let’s have a look at the bzm – Random CSV Data Set Config and apply the same in your scenario.
 Make sure you provide the correct CSV file path and variable name.

 The ‘Counter’ element is used to generate a new variable each time in which parameter value will be substituted in the sampler request (Pay attention to number format as in a similar way it has to be substituted in sampler request)

 Now, write the given code the BeanShell Sampler.
 This code will read the value from the CSV file and assign it to the variable name generated by the counter.

 So, here we have completed the set-up to generate the random value at each occurrence of the parameter.

-Now, come to sampler request part where we will use these variables.
+Now, come to the sampler request part where we will use these variables.
 To illustrate the scenario, I have used a dummy sampler.
-Let’s consider below is my original request.
+Let’s consider my original request is below.

-Now, I will modify the request as per the set-up to pass the different value from parameter list at each occurrence.
+Now, I will modify the request as per the setup to pass the different values from the parameter list at each occurrence.

 Now, run the test and see the result in the ‘View Result Tree’ listener.

-- Make sure you have sufficient test data to simulate ‘Random Each Occurrence’ scenario.
+- Make sure you have sufficient test data to simulate the ‘Random Each Occurrence’ scenario.